ShreekarKadam/ShreekarKadam/README.md

 I'm a Computer Science & Engineering undergraduate at **IIT Mandi** (CGPA: 8.42).
 I focus on building robust full-stack applications and designing scalable machine learning pipelines.

-- 🔭 Working across **Data Structures, Algorithms, and Machine Learning**.
+- 🔭 Working across **Data Structures, Algorithms, and Machine Learning, and Agentic AI**.
 - 🏆 Secured **2nd Place at Hack 60** (Advanced AI & Robotics Hackathon, HCLTech).
 - 🧩 I care about competitive programming — successfully solved **450+ problems** across LeetCode and GFG.
 - 🎤 Outside of code, I assist in large-scale event coordination and act as an Event Anchor for fests like Exodia and Xpecto.